lanthale/LibRawFX/README.md

 requested by Javafx is actually ignored.
 Ignored means if requested size is below 300px than the file is loaded with 50% in size otherwise the full image is loaded

 ## Open topics
-- It is not possible to change the demosaic process
+- It is not possible to influence the demosaic process or access the raw data
-- The white balance is set to automatic whitebalance and not exposed
+- The white balance is set to camera white balance and not exposed to be set
 - The output is set to 16bit RGB color model

 # Usage